HaimengBai/431slides/wrapup/GRADES.md

     - Students with Total Points of 85 to 98 received a course grade of A.
     - Students with Total Points of 75 to 83 received a course grade of B.
         - No one had Total Points between 83.0 and 85.0, and no one was below 75.

+## Dr. Love will send you an email by Saturday 2017-12-16 containing:

+- a link to this page
+- Your Project Task A-D, Task E, and Task F scores
+- Your Project Points
+- Your Quiz Points
+- Your Homework Points
+- Your Participation Points, and
+- Your Total Points

+so you can determine your grade in the course.